giuji/archsible/README.md

 - [ ] Add a mpv role that installs and setups mpv
 - [ ] Add a packages role that installs all my favourite apps
 - [ ] Add a podman role that installs podman and setups a proxy vpn container
+- [ ] Add a neovim role that installs and configure neovim and its plugins